tundra-code/Aurora-Mutation-Tutorial/README.md

 Once you have npm downloaded and updated you can then you can start creating your mutation.

-Navigate to where you would like your npm package to be stored.
+Navigate in your file system to where you would like your npm package to be stored.
 Then create a folder called `aurora-mutate-nameOfMutation`.
 It is important to have the prefix `aurora-mutate` because that is how it will end up in our mutation store.

 Enter the following command into your command line